2007 National League Division Series: Game 3

-The Rockies struck first in the fifth off of starter Jamie Moyer when Yorvit Torrealba singled with one out, moved to second on Ubaldo Jiménez's sacrifice bunt, and scored on Kazuo Matsui's triple.
-Shane Victorino's home run to right in the top of the seventh tied the game.
+The Rockies struck first in the fifth off starter Jamie Moyer when Yorvit Torrealba singled with one out, moved to second on Ubaldo Jiménez's sacrifice bunt, and scored on Kazuo Matsui's triple; the only run Moyer allowed in six sharp innings.
+Rockies starter Ubaldo Jimenez pitched six shutout innings, but Shane Victorino's home run to right in the top of the seventh tied the game and ended his night.
 After being released mid-season by the Red Sox, J. C. Romero became one of the most reliable bullpen arms for the Phillies down the stretch by not giving up a single run in 15 2/3 innings pitched in September.
 Unfortunately for Philadelphia in Game 3, Romero faltered and surrendered three straight two-out singles, the last of which to Jeff Baker scored the go-ahead run in the bottom of the eighth.
 Manny Corpas came on to nail down his third consecutive save in the ninth, sealing the series sweep.
 Brian Fuentes earned the win with a 1-2-3 eighth.
 The last time Philadelphia was swept in a postseason series was the 1976 NLCS, in which Cincinnati beat them, 3–0.